megamind1230/baka/core/warding.md

-#1
-warding & vision control is crucial specially on jg & supp players
+- [x] warding/vision control is the prio is
+	- jg , supp
+	- mid
+	- adc
+	- top

 - learn these warding skills